molecule/molecule.github.io/_post/skincare-and-haircare.md

 <span style="display:block;"> <a href="https://www.nejm.org/doi/full/10.1056/NEJMicm1104059">Image from the New England Journal of Medicine</a>. </span>
 </div>

 In the U.S., sunscreen manufacturers are required to report the SPF protection provided by their sunscreen.
 SPF stands for sun protection factor.
 It measures a sunscreen's amount of protection from UVB rays.
+But remember, you want both UVB *and* UVA protection.
+So how do you get UVA protection?
+That's where Asian photo protectors come in.

-PPD, on the other hand, stands for persistent pigment darkening.
+Asian researchers use a measure called "PPD" to measure UVA protection.
+PPD stands for persistent pigment darkening.
 It's tested by applying a product to human skin and measuring how long it takes for the skin to darken (i.e. tan) compared to bare skin.
 Let's say it takes 10 minutes for bare skin to start to tan.
-If a product was applied and it took instead 160 minutes (2 hours 40 minutes) for the skin to tan, then the product has a PPD of 16, because it took 16 times longer for skin to darken as it normally would have.
+If a product was applied and it took 160 minutes (2 hours 40 minutes) instead for the skin to tan, then the product has a PPD of 16, because it took 16 times longer for skin to darken as it normally would have.

 - PA+ = PPD 2-4
 - PA++ = PPD 4-8